siddharthyayavaram/CAIRE/README.md

 * `args.timestamp`

   * Automatically set to the current timestamp (format: `YYYYMMDD_HHMMSS`, e.g., `20250531_143210`).
-   * Used to append a unique prefix to all intermediate and final output files.
+  * Used to create a unique subfolder for storing all intermediate and final output files.

 * `log_run_metadata(args)`